circuitrewind/famicom-keyboard/README.md

 # Famicom Keyboard USB Adapter
 The Family Computer (Famicom) Keyboard to USB HID Adapter using a Raspberry Pi RP2040.

 With just a RP2040 and a little bit of wiring, you can connect the Famicom's Keyboard up to any computer that accepts a standard USB HID interface.
-This has been tested on Windows, MacOS, and Android successfully.
+This has been tested on Windows, FreeBSD, MacOS, iPad iOS, and Android successfully.
 No drivers are required at all, as these and most other OSes ship with a native USB HID keyboard driver.
 After wiring up the keyboard adapter, this becomes entirely plug-n-play!